qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 Improving your theming workflow
 ===============================

-We have a little hint for you, for improving the layouting workflow of your qx.Mobile application.
+With these steps you are able to improve the layouting workflow of your qx.Mobile application:

-There is a plug-in for Google Chrome called **CSS Auto Reload**:

 * `CSS Auto Reload for Chrome
   <https://chrome.google.com/webstore/detail/css-auto-reload/fiikhcfekfejbleebdkkjjgalkcgjoip>`_